daytonaio/content/guides/20250105_daytona_gpu_utilization.md

   ```
   Let's breakdown the `Dockerfile`

-- `FROM nvidia/cuda:12.3.2-cudnn9-runtime-ubuntu22.04`: This is the image provided by Nvidia which ensures
+- `FROM nvidia/cuda:12.3.2-cudnn9-runtime-ubuntu22.04`: This is the image provided by Nvidia which ensures GPU accelerated computations and provides optimized libraries for deep learning workloads.
+You may choose to use other image tags like `base`or `devel`
-  GPU accelerated computations and provides optimized libraries for deep learning workloads.
+depending on your specific need or complexity of operation
 - `RUN apt-get update && apt-get install -y \python3-pip`: Installs Python3 and `pip` Python's package
   manager.
 The flag `-y` automatically confirms prompts during installation.
 - `WORKDIR /workspace`: Sets the default working directory inside the container to `/workspace`, any subsequent